jpt13653903/UCT-FPGA-Course-2022/Readme.md

 # FPGA Master Course &ndash; 2022

 This repo contains the course material for the 2022 FPGA course.
 The course has been broken into two parts: "FPGA Basics" and "Advanced FPGA Technologies".

+## Participation

+Students are encouraged to fork the repository and push their work to the GitHub server.
+If a private repository is desired, please add the presenter as a collaborator on your repository.

 ## FPGA Basics